Download a Handout on the EPA Review of Formaldehyde

 TSCA requires the EPA to periodically conduct risk assessments to determine whether particular uses of chemicals present an unreasonable risk to human health or the environment.

-If the EPA finds that a particular use of a chemical presents an unreasonable risk to health or the environment, the EPA must consider whether to require management controls to minimize harm.
+If the EPA finds that formaldehyde presents an unreasonable risk to human health or the environment, it could result in the agency taking actions, such as:

 To provide current data that characterized the typical preparation room in the 21st Century, the National Funeral Directors Association commissioned the NFDA Formaldehyde Exposure Study.